lightning/bolts/02-peer-protocol.md

   - MUST fail (and not forward) an HTLC whose fulfillment deadline is already past.
   - if an HTLC it has fulfilled is in either node's current commitment transaction, AND is past this fulfillment deadline:
-    - MUST fail the connection.
+    - MUST fail the channel.

 ### Adding an HTLC: `update_add_htlc`